atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 What's more is that your appearance matters far beyond the realm of sex and romance.
 Society in general is pervaded by **lookism**; man or woman, your treatment by others is subconsciously based on how well your bone structures aligns with a set of measurable evo-psych indicators of your fitness as a mate.
 By these standards, modern medicine has been mutilating us.
 Processed foods make us bloated; orthodontists shrink our palates.
 Your tragic fate is the fault of your mother, for passing on her subpar genetics and forgetting to tell you not to mouthbreathe.

 But there's a way out.
 It follows that, whatever your position on the ladder now, *you can always be thinner, look better*.
 If all that matters is looks, you'd better do everything in your power that has a whiff of scientific plausibility to improve yours.
+You'd better **looksmaxx**.
+The following is a list of

 - Forms of looksmaxxing content- strategic irony, health grifts, BP edits